 Mirabilia organic olive leaf tea is of the highest and purest quality possible and that’s mostly because of where the trees are grown – the unpolluted mountain air and the pure waters running off the Apennines mean that Mirabilia’s organic olive trees are growing far from any kind of pollution.

-All the leaves are hand-picked and then dried at a very low temperature.
+All the olive leaves are hand-picked and then dried at a very low temperature.
 They are then ‘scrunched’ by hand (the only way of doing this – no mechanical means proved possible), and are then weighed out and packed.

 At the moment Mirabilia’s olive leaf tea is available in four flavours: original, pomegranate, wild mint and lemon & wild mint.
 I’ve tried all of them and I must say that the additional flavours are very subtle.
 I still enjoyed the tea though.
 When I first started drinking it, it tasted a bit unusual but not unpleasant.
 I got used to the taste after a while and then really started enjoying to drink it.
 The olive leaf tea is not bitter and does not contain caffeine so you can drink it any time of the day.
 It’s also suitable for the whole family.